Starting

 • You prefer to use insurance to pay for services.
 At this time, I offer self-pay only, though I do accept HSA/FSA payments and can provide monthly superbills to help with potential insurance reimbursement.

-• You are experiencing an active crisis or need a higher level of care than I can provide.
+• You are experiencing an active crisis or need a higher level of care to ensure your safety.
 My practice isn’t equipped for intensive or specialized treatment, but I’m happy to refer you to providers or programs better suited to meet those needs.
-This may include concerns such as:
+This may include concerns such as::

 • *Active suicidal thoughts with intent or a plan